-If the unit fails inspection, the family and owner will be advised of the repairs needed to pass inspection and given ten (10) business days to correct the failed items.
+If the unit fails inspection, the family and owner will be advised of the repairs needed to pass inspection and given up-to ten (10) business days to correct the failed items.
 The re-inspection will be automatically scheduled and completed ten (10) business days following the initial fail unless the owner or tenant decides to cancel the RFTA for the unit before the expiration of the ten days.
 If the unit does not pass re-inspection, the Request for Tenancy Approval will be voided and the family must find another suitable unit, if the family has time remaining on the Housing Choice Voucher.
+Owners will not be assessed a reinspection fee.